AlfioEmanueleFresta/practical-xss/worksheet.rst

 ___________

-Start the Virtual Machine and use your favourite browser to navigate to the web application (The Terrible Website, port 12342), Usermin (port 12323) and Request Bin (port 12344).
+Start the Virtual Machine and use your favourite browser to navigate to the web application (A Terrible Website, port 12342), Usermin (port 12323) and Request Bin (port 12344).

 After logging in, Usermin will show you the contents of ``/home/student``, from which you can access the web application's code in the ``webapp`` folder.

-The web application (The Terrible Website) is a sample website designed to demonstrate some security vulnerabilities, including those explained in this worksheet.
+The web application (A Terrible Website) is a sample website designed to demonstrate some security vulnerabilities, including those explained in this worksheet.

 The first step is to familiarise with the website.
 You can create an